 Your brand is how your product or service makes your customers feel.
 It is essentially your reputation.

-Jeff Bezos once epically said, “Your brand is what other people say about you when you are not in the room.”
+As a founder of one of the world’s most beloved brands, Jeff Bezos once epically said, “Your brand is what other people say about you when you are not in the room.”

 It takes a lot of effort to build a successful brand that stays relevant and stands the test of time.